dmcki23/MultiplicativeECA/README.txt

 This program transforms additive elementary cellular automata into multiplicative automata via permutations and extends the standard binary operation to complex via four kinds of multiplication.
 It includes a GUI to explore solutions, support libraries to construct hypercomplex multiplication tables, a short paper, algorithm visualization diagrams, Javadoc documentation, allows for user input, and is designed to integrate well elsewhere.
 The paper is in /src/Paper/

+Installation instructions:
+Option 1.
+Run the available jar file in /out/production/artifacts/MultiplicativeECA_jar/MultiplicativeECA.jar Option 2.
+Open the source code in you favorite IDE and build and run Option 2a.
+There is a zip file of the IntelliJ project available with everything in it

+Javadoc:
+Open the source code in your favorite editor and use the generate Javadoc tool Javadoc files are available in the .zip file in the Javadoc directory

+To use the code directly:
 To use the GUI, call an instance of SwingDashboard.
 To use the search classes apart from the GUI:
     Create ECAasMultiplication class